Alemu2502/reactjs-with-docker/README.md

 After deploying your project (e.g., on Docker hub), test the contact form again to ensure it works in the live environment.

+## Clean-Up Policy

+To maintain a clean and manageable CI/CD history, i implement a periodic clean-up process.
+This process involves:
+1. Scheduled Clean-Up:
+ Every quarter, old workflows that have been resolved and documented are deleted.
+This helps keep the workflow history clean and efficient.
+ 2. Automated Clean-Up:
+ i use a GitHub Actions workflow to automate the clean-up process.
+The workflow runs every quarter and deletes old workflows.
+The clean-up workflow can be found [here](.github/workflows/cleanup.yml).
+ 3. Archiving:
+ Significant issues and their resolutions are documented and archived before deletion.
+By following these best practices, we ensure that our CI/CD pipeline remains efficient and clutter-free.
+If you have any suggestions or improvements, feel free to open a pull request or contact me.
 ### Contributing

 Feel free to contribute to this project by creating a pull request or opening an issue.